-

 Students in Lead Guitar classes are required to have their own classical, nylon-string guitar.
 All students should have a guitar ready for the first day of Lead Guitar class.
 In order to procure a guitar, students have several options:

-- Purchase a guitar through the AMFS at a heavily discounted Lead Guitar-student rate.
+- Purchase a guitar through the AMFS at a discounted Lead Guitar-student rate.
 There are three guitar options for purchase:

-- Yamaha CGS103A 3/4 Size Guitar, electronic tuner, and soft case: Lead Guitar price = $159.
-Best for younger students (smaller guitar size) - MSRP $380
+- Yamaha CGS103A 3/4 Size Guitar and soft case: Lead Guitar price = $160.

-- Yamaha C40 Full Size Guitar, electronic tuner, and soft case: Lead Guitar price = $170.
-Standard full-size model - MSRP $405
+Best for younger students (smaller guitar size) - MSRP $380 - Yamaha C40 Full Size Guitar and soft case: Lead Guitar price = $180.

-- Yamaha CG102 Guitar, electronic tuner, and soft case: Lead Guitar price = $202.
-Elevated full-size model - MSRP $480
+- Yamaha CGS103A 3/4 Size Guitar and soft case: Lead Guitar price = $160.

 - Rent a guitar from the AMFS: A limited number of guitars are available to rent at the rate of $25 per month, for seven months.